 I could go on, but you get the point.

 I had a client recently who was refinancing, and it took more time than we expected so we extended her lock-in for her.
-After that she decided to change the loan term, which changed the interest rate.
-Then right before settlement she decided to add her husband to the Deed who she previously decided not to add on the Deed because they were newly married.
+After that she decided to change the loan term.
+That changed the interest rate.
+Then right before settlement she decided to add her husband to the Deed.
+She had previously decided not to add him on the Deed because they were newly married.
 This resulted in almost 25 pages of these frequently cursed Change of Circumstance forms.
 This was due to three separate sets of changes!

-The form is now used to make sure the consumer does not have a last minute change hidden from them, and then they show up at the settlement of their loan to an expensive surprise.
+The form is now used to make sure the consumer does not have a last minute change hidden from them.
+This way they won’t show up at the settlement of their loan to an expensive surprise.

-Not sign the documents.
+- Not sign the documents

-Scream and yell.
+- Scream and yell

-Call the local news station to air their complaint.
+- Call the local news station to air their complaint

-Get online and complain to one of dozens of websites that allow people to air their opinions.
+- Get online and complain to one of dozens of websites that allow people to air their opinions